 How can signs of torture be documented accurately and what is the aim of doing so?

-The Istanbul Protocol (1999) is a tool for accurate and detailed documentation of torture prepared to international standards.
-The medico-legal reports produced using this guidance are used as expert opinion to compare the testimony of an individual with psychological and physical evidence.
-They can be used to support asylum procedures, hold perpetrators accountable, establish an understanding of regional practices of torture and are used collectively for monitoring and advocacy campaigns by human rights organisations.
+The Istanbul Protocol (1999) is a tool for accurate and detailed documentation of torture.
+The medico-legal reports produced using this tool can be used to support asylum procedures, hold perpetrators accountable, and establish an understanding of regional practices of torture.

 Access the Istanbul Protocol and see how the document is structured.
 Click on the link below for further medical guidelines.

-- compensation and prosecution of perpetrators It is also intended to guide doctors, lawyers, psychologists, police officers, the courts and governments.
+The protocol is intended to guide doctors, lawyers, psychologists, police officers, the courts and governments.